 An advanced course that provides an overview and critical analysis of the theories and research contributing to a developmental perspective on behavioral, psychological and emotional disorders in childhood and adolescence.
-Course content will chart the origins, developmental pathways and symptom expression of psychopathology in childhood and adolescence with special attention to the person- and environmentally-based factors that increase or buffer the risk for psychopathology.
+Course content charts the origins, developmental pathways and symptom expression of psychopathology in childhood and adolescence with special attention to the person- and environmentally-based factors that increase or buffer the risk for psychopathology.
 Implications of a developmental model for prevention, assessment and treatment of disorder are considered.
-Prerequisites: PSYC 215 or PSYC 216, and PSYC 260.
+Prerequisites: Any two courses from among PSYC 215, PSYC 216, or PSYC 260 or permission of the instructor.
 Credits: 3(3-0).